pschaus/book_lepl1402/source/part1.rst

 While loops
 -----------

-The while loop in Java is very similar to its namesake in Python.
+The :code:`while` loop in Java is very similar to its namesake in Python.
 It repeats one or more statements (we call them the *body* of the loop) as long a condition is met.
-Here is an example calculating the sum of the numbers from 0 to 9 (again, the surrounding "main" method is not shown):
+Here is an example calculating the sum of the numbers from 0 to 9 (again, the surrounding :code:`main` method is not shown):

 ..  code-block:: java

     int sum = 0;
     int i = 0;
-    while(i<10) {
+    while (i<10) {
         sum += i;    // this is equivalent to sum = sum + i
         System.out.println("Nearly there");
         i++;         // this is equivalent to i = i + 1
     }
     System.out.println("The sum is " + sum);

-**Warning:** The two statements inside the while loop must be put in curly braces :code:`{...}`.
+**Warning:** The two statements inside the :code:`while` loop must be put in curly braces :code:`{...}`.
 If you forget the braces, only the *first* statement will be executed by the loop, independently of how the line is indented:

 ..  code-block:: java

     int sum = 0;
     int i = 0;
-    while(i<10)                              // oops, we forgot to put a brace '{' here! sum += i;                            // this statement is INSIDE the loop System.out.println("Nearly there");  // this statement is OUTSIDE the loop!!! i++;                                 // this statement is OUTSIDE the loop!!!
+    while (i<10)                             // oops, we forgot to put a brace '{' here! sum += i;                            // this statement is INSIDE the loop System.out.println("Nearly there");  // this statement is OUTSIDE the loop!!! i++;                                 // this statement is OUTSIDE the loop!!!